 Cup Perfection™ begins with us but ultimately, it finishes with you.
 How you care for and prepare your coffee and tea once you get it home can dramatically affect its flavor.
 Here are some proven techniques we've learned and refined through experience that we'd like to share.

-We begin with premium green selected from the finest growing regions spanning the equator.
-Our Artisan Roast produces a heavy-bodied, bold coffee while enhancing its inherent flavor.
+We begin with premium green coffee beans selected from the finest growing regions spanning the equator.
+Our Artisan Coffee Roast produces a heavy-bodied, bold coffee while enhancing its inherent flavor.
 We then take every step necessary, including strict handling practices, to ensure that our coffees are provided to you fresh.

 Start with fresh, filtered or bottled water.